Grammar Translation Method

 However, variants of this method have been developed where the teacher allows limited explanations in the student’s native language and explains some grammar rules to correct common errors a student may make when speaking.

-One of the most famous supporters of this method was the German Charles Berlitz, who founded the Berlitz chain of private language schools.
+One of the most famous supporters of this method was the German Maximilian Berlitz, who founded the Berlitz chain of private language schools.

 Some characteristics of this method are: